volaxrelax/relaxtoken/README.md

 # uhoodchain
-The official Github repo of Uhood Chain
+The official Github repo of RELAX token

-# testing scenario
+# Testing scenario
-- [x] Deploy contract
+- [x] Deploy smart contracts
-- [x] Owner takes all 500M token (0.1 USD each)
+- [x] Owner takes all 500M RELAX tokens (0.1 USD each)
-- [x] Airdrop 1M
-- [x] Exchange 499M
-- [x] 1M airdrop to owner transfers 200 tokens each
-- [x] Renter buys 10000 token from the exchange using ETH

-## listing
-- [x] Admin (invite only)
-- [x] Property owner 1, 2 (200 each)
+- [x] Owner sends 20000 token to owner 1, 2 and renter 1, 2

-- [x] Renter 1, 2 (10000 each)
+## Listing
-- [x] Owner 1 lists property, send 100 token to the uhood smart contract, eth address, next available date, property location (can't be updated), property type (appartment, townhouse, house), layout(bedroom count, toilet count, garage count)
+- [x] Owner 1 lists property 1 with property data, sending 100 token to the smart contract as a listing fee
-- [x] Can get all the info
+- [x] Can get all the property info
+- [x] Owner 2 lists property 2
+- [x] Owner 2 transfers property 2 to owner 1
+- [x] Owner 1 removes property 2
-- [x] Onwer can update the next available date
+- [x] Owner 1 updates initial available date
-- [x] Only owner can update the info
-- [x] Owner and delist the property
+- [x] Owner 1 updates other property data

 ## Application [Implement these in front end/ centralised database only, not block chain]
 - [ ] Renter 1,2